 SERVANT FIGURES

-The group of figures depicting servants of the official Djascha come from his grave in Giza.
-The figures show different steps of the production of food in fascinating detail.
-With this the tomb owner was to be provided with bread, beer and meat for eternity.
+The group of figures depicting servants came from the grave of Djascha, an official in Giza.
+The figures show various steps in the production of food in fascinating detail.
+They signify that the tomb owner was to be provided with bread, beer and meat for eternity.

 Servant Figures